-As an IT leader, you know your team is only as capable as the IT help desk software you use.
-Without this critical tool, managing requests can feel like bailing out the Titanic with a shot glass — grossly ineffective, annoying and a sure-ﬁre way to kill your team’s morale.
+As an IT leader and entrepreneur, you know that your team is only as capable as the IT help desk software you give them.
+Without a PSA software with certain critical features, managing requests can feel like bailing out the Titanic with a shot glass —I.E. grossly ineffective, annoying and a sure-ﬁre way to kill your team’s morale.

-That’s why, when it comes time to choose a solution for your organization, you’ve got to make sure you’re investing in the best IT help desk software for your needs and budget.
-It’s not good enough to grab the ﬁrst help desk tool you stumble over in a half-hearted Google search.
-Instead, you have to carefully compare your options and make sure the software you choose is designed to address your company’s unique challenges.
+When it comes time to choose a software solution for your organization, you’ve got to make sure you’re investing in the best PSA/IT help desk software for the job.
+It’s not good enough to grab the ﬁrst IT help desk tool you stumble over in a Google search.
+Instead, you have to carefully compare your options and make sure the IT Helpdesk software you choose is designed to address your company’s unique challenges.

-To help you sift through the available help desk software solutions more effectively, we’ve compiled a list of the top must-have features small businesses can’t do without.
+To help you sift through the available help desk software solutions more effectively, we’ve compiled a list of the top must-have features small businesses can’t do without in their PSA tools.

 1. Mobile-Friendly Features

 Have you ever spent a workday out in the ﬁeld or worked on a project away from your workstation, and returned to an avalanche of new tickets?
 It’s frustrating — especially when you realize you could’ve solved many of them remotely.
 The rest of the world has gone mobile, so it only makes sense that your help desk software does too.
 Whether it’s a separate mobile help desk app or features designed with mobile service reps in mind, if the software isn’t mobile-friendly then it isn’t worth your investment.